kach/nearley/.github/CONTRIBUTING.md

   think you need a dependency.
 * Documented your changes: new features should be mentioned in the docs, which are located in `/docs`.
-Edit the relevant `/docs/md/*.md` file in Markdown, and then (in a separate commit) run `npm install && node make.js` from the `/docs` directory to compile. the documentation pages.
+Edit the relevant `/docs/md/*.md` file in Markdown, and then (in a separate commit) run `npm install && node run make` from the `/docs` directory to compile. the documentation pages.